Glyphack/Glyphack/content/now.md

 - VPN
 - YouTube Clone

+## Working on Pytest

+I joined [pytest dev sprint](https://github.com/pytest-dev/sprint/) Last month in Austria.
+During the sprint I worked on two improvements for fixtures and assertions.
+The changes are quite big so I'm going to work on them for a while and submit results as a PR.

+I learned a lot from the core contributors there.
+I'm going to submit a proposal to talk at [pycon NL](https://pythonconferentie.nl/) about my experience attending this event.

+Also I just learned that how much magic is done in pytest to help end user have better experience in testing.
+I feel this is missing in golang.

 ## Getting a Cat

 I'm going to visit a shelter soon and adopt a cat!